pseudotronics/anchor/logging/README.md

 Parameters and additional features of the logging library can be configured with the following defines:
+* `LOGGING_CUSTOM_HANDLER` - Allows for specifying a custom log handler, which bypasses any formatting done by logging library.
 * `LOGGING_MAX_MSG_LENGTH` - The maximum length (128 by default) of a log
 message not including the extra prefixes added by the logging library.
+This setting is not used if LOGGING_CUSTOM_HANDLER is set.
 * `LOGGING_USE_DATETIME` - Prefixes log lines with a full datetime string (YYYY-MM-DD HH:MM:SS.SSS) instead of a system uptime (HHH:MM:SS.SSS) and changes `time_ms_function` to return a `uint64_t` which should be the number of milliseconds since epoch.
 This defaults to 0.

-* LOGGING_USE_DATETIME

 ## Example Output
 ```